-Between 1904 and 1908, more than 80% of the Herero population and 50% of the Nama population of Namibia was wiped out by German soldiers.
+Between 1904 and 1908, more than 80% of the Herero population and 50% of the Nama population of Namibia were killed by German soldiers.

 Situation before the genocide

 In the 19th century, Namibia, a country in southern Africa, was populated by several ethnic groups: the San, Damara, Ovambo, Nama and Herero.
 The Nama and Herero, livestock farmers, were the country’s two main tribes.

 In 1884, Germany invaded the Namibian territory and founded the German South West Africa colony.
 The colonizers’ interest increased after the discovery of diamonds in 1894.

 A policy of systematic land confiscation and the arrival of more and more German settlers forced the farmers off their land.

 On January 12, 1904, the Herero rebelled.
 Guided by their leader, Samuel Maherero, they attacked a German garrison at Okahandja.

 In June 1904, the German General Lothar von Trotha was sent to Namibia to suppress the Herero revolt.
 He arrived in Namibia with 10,000 soldiers and a war plan.